Intent and Implementation

 At Town Field Primary School, we aim to inspire our children to become curious and ambitious historians; equipped with skills that enable them to develop coherent knowledge and understanding of British and World History, and eager to learn more.

-Our carefully-mapped curriculum focusses on a need to build powerful knowledge over time through regular retrieval and rehearsal of key historical concepts, within the context of new and rich knowledge.
+In delivering the National Curriculum, we focus on a need to build powerful knowledge over time through regular retrieval and rehearsal of key historical concepts, within the context of new and rich knowledge.
 We hope that this approach will enable our children to retain key information in their long term memory, which they draw upon to create an all-important ‘big picture’ of history.

 As historians, we encourage children to approach new information with increasing expertise and critique, whereby well-balanced judgements are formed in answer to historical enquiry.
 Vertical enactment of key concepts throughout school promotes children’s ability to identify similarities and differences between ways of life in different periods, as well as clear narratives within and across periods studied and how these may have shaped their own lives.
 Challenge is present in ambitious lines of enquiry, which deepen learning and allow children to move swiftly on in response to individual need.